Igino Ghisellini: Biography

 In July 1941 Ghisellini joined the federal directorate of the National Fascist Party of Ferrara.
 With the rank of seniore (Major) of the Voluntary Militia for National Security (MVSN), Ghisellini took part in the Second World War on the Yugoslav front, in the ranks of the LXXV Blackshirt Assault Battalion "Ferrara", and subsequently in counter-guerrilla operations, fighting alongside the Ustaše in Croatia.
 In these clashes he lost a relative, Costantino Ghisellini, killed in an ambush in 1942; in the same year he was awarded a Bronze Medal of Military Valor for an action near Križpolje on 13 August.
 He returned to Italy in the summer of 1943.

 The day after the Armistice of Cassibile, 9 September 1943, Ferrara was occupied by German troops.
 Subsequently, the prefect and the local Fascist leaders agreed to reopen the local section of the National Fascist Party, with the aim of promoting the newly established Italian Social Republic.
 Igino Ghisellini was proposed by Alessandro Pavolini as a federal secretary of the Republican Fascist Party of Ferrara, which would arise from the former PNF.
 Ghisellini officially assumed office on 21 September 1943, while also taking command of the reconstituted 75th MVSN Legion "Italo Balbo".
 He used to travel the stretch of road between Ferrara and Casumaro on a daily basis in the Fiat 1100 made available to him by the PFR federation.
 Along this stretch of road, he was killed with six gunshots around 9 pm on November 13, 1943.
 His body was then left in Castello d'Argile, where he was found the next morning in a ditch along the road.
 Most sources credit the assassination to the Gruppi di Azione Patriottica, but some historians have suggested instead that Ghisellini was murdered by enemies among his own Fascist comrades.

 To avenge his death, a punitive team was organized by Pavolini himself, led by prefect Enrico Vezzalini, Blackshirt colonel Giovanni Battista Riggio and PFR delegate for Emilia-Romagna Franz Pagliani, which reached Ferrara in the afternoon of 14 November.
 That same evening 74 citizens of Ferrara were arrested and eleven people, Jews and anti-Fascists, were chosen among them and shot at dawn at the Castello Estense on November 15, in what became known as the Ferrara massacre, depicted in the Florestano Vancini film Long Night in 1943.
+Even Mussolini described the reprisal as "stupid and bestial".
 The Black Brigade of Ferrara was named after Ghisellini.